 Many hotel operators have been able to scale down their labour costs significantly through reduced hours, or the use of government support to furlough sections of their staff.
 The boost this provided to liquidity has been hugely beneficial to large parts of the industry, but also creates a number of potential issues.
-We are working with owners and operators to create strategies for reopening, by looking at their ROI and determining what staff levels they need to retain to operate profitably.
+To create sustainable strategies for 2021 and beyond, owners and operators will need to look at their ROI and determine what staff levels they need to retain to operate profitably.

 With fewer staff in all parts of the business, internal control considerations need to be a priority for management teams.
 The hierarchy of responsibility may be different, but it is critical that internal procedures for approval and risk management are still effective.
-Evidence documenting approvals may look different to those pre-COVID due to virtual conversations, and electronic reviews as a result of increasing levels of homeworking.
+Evidence documenting approvals may look different to those pre-pandemic due to increasing levels of home working and associated virtual conversations and electronic reviews.